-Several techniques can be used to make the Arduino Web Editor pick a specific library when multiple libraries with the same name are available.
+Several techniques can be used to make Arduino Cloud Editor pick a specific library when multiple libraries with the same name are available.
 One method is importing a copy of the library you want to use.
 Imported libraries are given preference over the pre-installed libraries (full details here).
 The technique works with any library, but we’ll use the DS18B20

 library as an example in this guide.